rasple/GW-M5610-1ER-backplate/README.md

 # Print instructions

+Printed mine on an Anycubic Kossel Linear Plus but really any printer will do

 * Lowest layer height you are comfortable with (I used 0.06)
 * 100% Infill (doesn't really matter)
 * Support